eighthundrednine/yunaoh.github.io/_posts/2014-09-11-loves-justification.md

 author: Yuna Oh
 excerpt: that breathes on earth the air of paradise...
 ---
-# The poem is below:
+#YES!

-YES! hope may with my strong desire keep pace,
+hope may with my strong desire keep pace,
 And I be undeluded, unbetrayed:
 For if of our affections none find grace
 In sight of Heaven, then wherefore hath God made